Good essay writing requires a considerable amount of reading. Reading is important to:

 Try different search tools:

-Library subject guides: these provide subject-specific research support, including access to subject-specific books, journals, databases, legal materials, archives etc. They also provide guidance on citing and referencing.
+Library subject guides: provide subject-specific research support, including access to subject-specific books, journals, databases, legal materials, archives etc. They also provide guidance on citing and referencing.
 Check your Library subject guide here.

 When you're reading any source, it's important to approach your reading as an active and critical thinker.
 The sources should not be passively absorbed as 'undisputed fact'.